How to Price Your Items for Maximum Sales and Profit

 You must count your time and make sure to pay yourself a fair going rate.

 Whoever wrote that advice probably never created anything by hand.

-Others, on the other hand, some suggest that the price of both materials and time invested should be multiplied twice, thrice or even four times to arrive a wholesale price of the item.
+Others, on the other hand, some suggest that the price of both materials and time invested should be multiplied twice, thrice, or even four times to arrive at a wholesale price of the item.

 This could lead to overpricing the items, and may leave you with days spent working and no one interested in buying what you made!

 In short, the formula I’ve had the best success with is to consider the material costs, the time costs, as well as any overhead costs that may have come up along the way.

 I have spent weeks trying to find the best way to include all of the above factors, and what I have come up with is the following equation: